 “That is why in September this year I will be cycling from London to Paris, with an amazing band of people, all of us riding to raise vital funds for Myeloma UK to ensure they are there for us and others going forward and to help in the search for a cure.”

-If you would like to support Bill and see how his training is going, visit his JustGiving page.
+If you would like to support Bill, visit his JustGiving page.

 Life can change in the blink of an eye.
 Well that certainly rang true with me in September 2016, when I received the devastating news that I had myeloma.”